Activity from matroids to rooted trees and beyond

 \subsection{Rooted colored trees}

 We color the edges of trees with the numbers $[1,k]$.
 Let $T$ be a rooted $k$-colored tree.
 The edges of $T$ are represented by $(u,w)$, or by $uw$ (for simplicity) if there is no ambiguity, where $w$ is a child of $u$.
-For a fixed internal vertex $v$ of $T$, we set $c_v= \min \{\gamma_{w_i}: \gamma_{w_i} \text { is the edge color of $vw_i \in T$}\}$ ($\min$ is the short for minimum).
+For a fixed internal vertex $v$ of $T$, we set $c_v$ to mean the minimum color used by the edges going out of $v$.
 We say that $T$ is \emph{decreasing} (\emph{increasing}) if for any internal vertex $v \in T$, the label of $v$ is larger (smaller) than the labels of each of its children $w_i$ such that $vw_i$ is colored with $c_v$.
-We say that $T$ is \emph{non-decreasing} (\emph{non-increasing}) if for any internal vertex $v \in T$, the label of $v$ is larger (smaller) than the label of at least of one of its children $w_i$ such that $vw_i$ is colored with $c_v$.
+Note that the edges $vw_i$ colored with a bigger that $c_v$ are not considered.
+We say that $T$ is \emph{non-increasing} (\emph{non-decreasing}) if for any internal vertex $v \in T$, the label of $v$ is larger (smaller) than the label of at least of one of its children $w_i$ such that $vw_i$ is colored with $c_v$.
 Similarly, for $k_1+k_2=k$, we say that $T$ is $(k_1,k_2)$-colored decreasing if for any internal vertex $v$ such that $c_v\le k_1$, the label of $v$ is larger than the label of each of its child $w_i$ and such that the edge $vw_i$ is colored with $c_v$.
-Note that in this definition the edges colored with the $k_2$ colors in $[k_1+1,k]$ are never checked.
-Therefore, these $k_2$ colors are called free colors.
-The definitions of $(k_1,k_2)$-colored increasing, $(k_1,k_2)$-colored non-decreasing, and $(k_1,k_2)$-colored non-increasing are similar and we omit them.
-We say that the first $k_1$ color are non-free and we say that last $k_2$ colors are free.
+Note that in this definition the edges colored with the $k_2$ colors in $[k_1+1,k]$ never are checked.
+Therefore, these $k_2$ colors are called free colors and the $k_1$ first colors are the non-free colors.
+The definitions of $(k_1,k_2)$-colored increasing, $(k_1,k_2)$-colored non-increasing, and $(k_1,k_2)$-colored non-decreasing are similar and we omit them.